Bats are members of the order Chiroptera and are the only mammals that can fly.

 Distribution

-Aside from the Antarctic and the Arctic, and some isolated oceanic islands, bats are vastly distributed around the world, and are especially abundant in the tropics.
+Aside from the Antarctic, the Arctic, and some isolated oceanic islands, bats are vastly distributed worldwide and especially abundant in the tropics.
 About 45 bat species have been discovered in the US alone, while approximately 100 species are present in West Africa.

 Depending on the season, bats can live in different habitats, ranging from mountains to deserts and seasides.
 Bats need suitable roosts, which they find in foliage, crevices, human-made structures, and hollows.
 Megabats generally roost in trees.

 In their natural habitat, the average lifespan of these flying mammals is less than 20 years.
-Six bat species in the wild, including the lesser mouse-eared bat, Brandt’s bat, the Indian flying fox, little brown bat, greater horseshoe bat, and the brown long-eared bat have been found living for more than 30 years.
+Six bat species in the wild, including the lesser mouse-eared bat, Brandt’s bat, the Indian flying fox, the little brown bat, the greater horseshoe bat, and the brown long-eared bat, have been found living for more than 30 years.

-Scientists in 2006, discovered a tiny bat in Siberia.
-The small bat lifespan was documented to have been the longest to have lived up to 41 years.
+Scientists, in 2006, discovered a tiny bat in Siberia.
+The small bat’s lifespan was documented to have been the longest, living up to 41 years.

 Most megabats are mostly frugivores that eat pollen, fruits, and nectar.
 Most microbats are sharp insectivores, and they eat flies, moths, mosquitoes, beetles, grasshoppers, crickets, termites, bees, mayflies, and caddisflies.

 These insectivorous bats eat more than 120 percent of their weight, while frugivorous bats consume more than twice their body weight.
-A large amount of food is consumed to make up for energy lost during flight.
+Much food is consumed to compensate for energy lost during flight.

-Bat species like the fringe-lipped bat hunts for frogs, greater bulldog bat hunts for fish, and greater noctule bat eats birds.
-Other species like the white-winged vampire bats and the hairy-legged bats feed on the blood of birds and mammals.
+Bat species like the fringe-lipped bat hunt for frogs, greater bulldog bat hunt for fish, and greater noctule bat eat birds.
+Other species, like the white-winged vampire bats and the hairy-legged bats, feed on the blood of birds and mammals.

 Behavior

-• Bats make use of their larynx to produce ultrasonic sounds through their mouth and sometimes the nose.
-They use this sounds to create echoes that bats use in getting a detailed view of their environment.
+- Bats use their larynx to produce ultrasonic sounds through their mouth and sometimes the nose.
+They use these sounds to create echoes that bats use to get a detailed view of their environment.
 They also use this method to detect and identify their prey.

-• In temperate regions, some species of microbat migrate hundreds of kilometers to dens they can hibernate in during winter.
-Other bats go int a state of minimal activity (torpor) in winter months.
-Some bats go back into their caves to hibernate for almost half a year.
+- In temperate regions, some microbat species migrate hundreds of kilometers to dens, where they can hibernate during winter.
+Other bats enter a state of minimal activity (torpor) in winter.
+Some bats return to their caves to hibernate for almost half a year.

-• They give off low-frequency calls to attract mates and to locate roost partners to protect resources.
-When bats aren’t flying, they roost by banging themselves inside down from their legs.
+- They give off low-frequency calls to attract mates and to locate roost partners to protect resources.
+When bats aren’t flying, they roost by banging themselves inside from their legs.
 Some bats can crawl funny when they are on the ground.

-• Bats are able to conduct heat better than other mammals.
+- Bats can conduct heat better than other mammals.
 Since their wings have blood vessels that give off heat when extended, babes commonly wrap around their bodies when they want to rest.
 To stay insulated, they give room for a layer of air.

 Adaptations

-• They possess ankle joints that bats are able to bend, which allows the wings’ trailing edge to curve downwards, hence, allowing them to clamber up and hang in caves and on trees.
-Bats are able to lock their tendons when they are roosting.
+- They possess ankle joints that bats can bend, allowing the wings’ trailing edge to curve downwards, allowing them to clamber up and hang in caves and on trees.
+Bats can lock their tendons when they are roosting.

-• Studies have found a respiratory system in bats, specially designed to handle the demands of their energy-draining flight, which needs a steady supply of oxygen.
+- Studies have found a respiratory system in bats specially designed to handle the demands of their energy-draining flight, which needs a steady oxygen supply.

-• Bat ears are so sensitive to the slightest of noises made by tymbalate insects, moths, and ground-dwelling earwigs and centipedes.
-The ridges on the inner surface of their ears help bats to focus and identify echolocation signals and target other sounds that prey make.
+- Bat ears are so sensitive to the slightest noises made by tymbalate insects, moths, and ground-dwelling earwigs and centipedes.
+The ridges on their ears’ inner surface help bats focus, identify echolocation signals and target other sounds that prey make.

 Bats may have monogamous (males have one mating partner at a time), polygynous (males have multiple mating female partners), and promiscuous (both males and females have multiple mating partners) mating systems depending on the bat species.